 Print

-The CLTS Waiver Program provides funding and support for families who have children with disabilities, who are Medicaid eligible, so they can care for their children at home and participate in their communities.
-This fact sheet will explain what to expect once your child is found eligible for the CLTS Program.
+The Children’s Long-Term Support (CLTS) Program provides funding and support for families who have children with disabilities, who are Medicaid eligible, so they can care for their children at home and participate in their communities.
+This fact sheet explains what to expect after your child has been found eligible for the CLTS Program.

 My Child is Eligible!
 Now What?